Educating and Connecting passionate defenders of the horse since 1996

 " [Boomer] wasn’t even sound in shoes anymore.
 Ornery towards anyone that wanted to touch his feet. ...my cousin she said you NEED to get Lisa there.
 I think it took us an hour to trim his first hoof.
 Lisa suggested we walk him around and she would tell me about Equinextion and he could think about his one trimmed hoof.
 Everything she said to me made so much sense.
 The next 3 hooves were an incredible change.
 He stood mostly still!!!
 I was like who is this lady!?!
 He obviously liked her so I LOVED her.
 His crack eventually grew out and he became sound.
 Riding would commence!
 I learned Lisa’s ways now trim him myself.
 He is sound and happy on all terrain!
 We are going on 7ish Year’s since we met Lisa and learned about Equinextion.
 Life saving and life changing!"

 "I just wanted to write to say thank you on behalf of my horse, and others that my new knowledge will help.
 Earlier this year a friend gave me your book of photos which changed the way I view hooves.
 I had been struggling to improve the hooves of one of my horses....she was still landing toe first with extremely flat soles.
 After reading (and rereading!) your book... and trimming her first hoof very carefully, she placed it down and then stretched as tall and as round as she could.
 It was a powerful message as I had never seen her do that before.
 Six months later, she is now landing heel first and has concavity in her soles.
 They are not perfect but continuing to improve and she is comfortable and able to be ridden.
 I had never understood or recognized the role of bars, despite studying hooves in various settings.
 Thank you! "

-WELCOME TO EQUINEXTION!
-We promise to only notify you when we post new educational material or opportunities.
+We value your presence and interest in Equine functional health and promise to notify you when we post new educational material or opportunities.